kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 ```

 if you would prefer not to.

+You may optionally pass in the following flags with this command:
+* `--id`: Prints the `analytics ID`

 ### Configuration file path
 To locate where the Kurtosis configuration file is on your machine, simply use: